KrishnanOPT/slate/source/index.html.md

 Register with CodeLogic to get access URL's for testing, use the baseUrl that is provided to access the API calls.

 # Authenticate
-These are set of methods that are called for authenticating the user on CodeLogic servers

 > API call